 The Ginkgo tree (Ginkgo biloba) is also called the Maidenhair tree because it resembles Maidenhair ferns.
 It is truly unique and has no close living relatives.

 It's also one of the oldest living types of trees.
 Botanical gardens around the world feature this beautiful living fossil.
 You'll be proud to own one!

 Yes, this is the tree used in Ginkgo biloba supplements to improve memory, symptoms of dementia and blood flow.
 Specimens are reported to exist around China that are over 1800 years old.
 Bet you didn't know how pretty it is!

 The leaves on the Ginkgo are an interesting fan shape that flutters in the slightest breeze.
-They are dark green leaves from spring to summer, usually 2-4 inches but can sometimes be up to 6 inches long.
+They are dark green leaves from spring to summer, often 2-4 inches but can sometimes be up to 6 inches long.

 The Gingko has long been appreciated for its well-behaved root system.
-This is a great tree for use around walkways and patios, because the roots stays deep and are not prone to lift pavement.
+This is a great tree for use around walkways and patios because the roots stay deep and are not prone to lift pavement.
 This is why the tree has become a very popular street tree.